-They are generally solitary animals, meaning that; all the molehills in a small garden can be the work of just one mole.
+They are generally solitary animals, meaning that all the molehills in a small garden can be the work of just one mole.

-The molehills are a result of it/them excavating a network of underground tunnels and chambers in search of its/their staple food; earthworms.
+The molehills are a result of it/them excavating a network of underground tunnels and chambers in search of its/their staple food, earthworms.

-Note; People have been known to collect this soil from farmers fields and public areas, you will be well advised to refrain from this practice as it is against the law.
+You will be well advised to refrain from this practice as it is against the law.

-Apart from 'tresspass' you could also be charged with 'theft'
+Apart from tresspass you could also be charged with theft!

-If the molehills appear on the lawn; remove them as described above and sweep the surplus soil off with a stiff broom / brush.
+If the molehills appear on the lawn, remove them as described above and sweep the surplus soil off with a stiff broom / brush.

 There are also types that capture them alive for release elsewhere, but sometimes in the long term, it is better to just employ the services of a mole catcher.

-Animal urine is reputed to be a good deterrent so having a pet cat or dog, may help
+Animal urine is reputed to be a good deterrent so having a pet cat or dog, may help.

 The use of poisons is strictly regulated and you should seek advice from your local council’s environmental department before using this option.